-When it comes to treating mental health illnesses such as anxiety, PTSD, Bipolar Disorder, and depression, some of the most common treatments include therapy and pharmaceuticals.
+When it comes to treating mental health illnesses such as anxiety, PTSD, Bipolar Disorder, obsessive-compulsive disorder and depression, some of the most common treatments include therapy and pharmaceuticals.
 However, today, we are finding that many would rather choose natural treatment options, and many are finding hope in cannabis.

 The Science Behind Cannabis for Mental Illnesses

 Let’s take a look at the science behind how cannabis can help with 2 of the most prevalent mental illnesses suffered by the U.S. adult population annually.
 Unfortunately, many medical professionals and politicians would like people to believe that there isn’t enough research in this area.
 Especially when in fact there is substantial scientific and anecdotal evidence that proves otherwise.
 Here is what we know about how cannabis can be an effective treatment for various mental illnesses.

 Anxiety disorders are a prevalent illness in today’s world.
 Most pharmaceuticals prescribed for these conditions render patients into a state in which they cannot function.
 Many of them also come with dangerous side effects.
 Thousands of legal patients, as well as many of those who medicate illegally, do so to treat anxiety-related conditions.
 According to the research that we have available, it seems as if choosing cannabis is a great option and one that shows success for many.